 Most prawns caught a sea are sorted and packed within moments of being caught.
 Prawns can then be cooked at sea and frozen, stored fresh in an ice/brine mix or frozen uncooked or “green” at sea.

 Freezing prawns soon after catch immediately preserves the quality, freshness and flavour, enabling them to be transported and stored while keeping quality high.

 Here’s a great way to save money and ensure you’ll always have prawns year round.
 All you have to do is make some room in your freezer.
 Prawns are often packed frozen into 5 kg boxes.
 This way, they can keep for up to 18 months with no trouble at all at freezer temperatures around -18 degrees.
 Purchasing a 5 kg box, rather than loose thawed prawns can save you tens of dollars per kilo.
 5 kg boxes can be purchased from retailers, ordered online or found at markets.
 Whenever you need prawns, simply break off the prawns you need from the 5 kg box in your freezer, thaw and cook or serve.
 Often retailers run specials on 5 kg boxes.
 It might seem like a lot of prawns for one purchase, but when you have them handy all the time and save money, it makes a lot of sense.

 How are prawns processed?

 Most whole prawns are simply cooked in salt water and/or frozen.

 A majority of prawn processing occurs immediately on the vessel or at the farm.
 Before freezing, prawns are dipped in “meta” or sodium metabisulphate.
 This stops bacteria in the heads turning them black.
 Producers are experimenting with more natural ways of preserving prawns such as Kakadu plum.
-This pure, and simple process means that prawns aren’t just a sustainable source of protein that uses very little land and precious fresh water (link to sustainability section), very little energy is used in processing is necessary from water to plate.
+This pure, and simple process means that prawns aren’t just a sustainable source of protein, they require very little land and precious fresh water in the entire production process.